Paying for a New Forest Without Cost-Share Funding

 Amortization deductions are first recorded on Form 4562, Depreciation and Amortization, Part VI (Figure 2).
 The reference to Section 194 of the Internal Revenue Code guides the IRS agent handling the return to look up the provision.
 The amortized amount reported on Form 4562 is then transferred to Schedule F (Figure 1).

 An election or notice is required for the first of these amortization deductions.
-The Rowans made their election in 2017 on a plain piece of paper, but they could have used Form T: Forest Activities Schedule, Part 4, Reforestation and Timber Stand Activities.
+The Rowans made their election in 2022 on a plain piece of paper, but they could have used Form T: Forest Activities Schedule, Part IV, Reforestation and Timber Stand Activities.

 This election states how much was spent, the date they spent it, practices involved, species of timber planted, and the purpose of growing timber, as follows:

 Only farmers should use Schedule F. If the forest is not part of a farming operation, it may be considered either a business or an investment.
-Business owners would use Schedule C or other appropriate business forms instead of Schedule F. Investors would file their initial deduction and amortization deduction on the front of the 1040 as shown in Figure 4.
+Business owners would use Schedule C or other appropriate business forms instead of Schedule F. Investors would file their initial deduction and amortization deduction in Part II (line 24d) of Schedule 1 (Form 1040) as shown in Figure 4 and then transfer to the front of Form 1040.

 Mississippi Income Tax